 Leadership of SSI

 Hilda Mahare, an experienced leader, role model, and the wife of our executive director in Tanzania, serves as the director of the Stacey Sauerberg Initiative at the City of Hope.
 Hilda is a secondary school teacher and guidance counselor and is a labor leader among teachers.
 She leads our efforts with the girls at TCOH, especially the secondary students.
-As an ambassador for women’s leadership and TCOH, she will be visiting the United States in late 2018.
+As an ambassador for women’s leadership and TCOH, she will be visiting the United States in from time to time.

 In addition to fundraising, we seek to establish partnerships with individuals and organizations to realize this bold vision.
 For more information about how to get involved, visit www.teamworkcityofhope.com